Date of Award

 The results of this study indicate the teachers each had come to accept individualized classroom roles, and had simultaneously negotiated to embrace complementary roles and responsibilities with their co-teachers.
 The study found the teachers’ lived experiences, both educational and professional histories, played key roles in shaping each teacher’s teaching philosophies and practices.
 Complex layers and hierarchies of ownership of English and its teaching emerged, as did the necessity to look beyond perceived linguistic competencies as being the single identifying factor in identity construction, and to embrace more of teacher’s multifaceted identities.
 Additionally, it appears that based on current co-teaching practices, a de-professionalization of English teachers in Korea is emerging.
 This study’s findings offer implications for teacher identity, future public policy drafts on co-teaching in Korea, as well as insight on co-teacher development training programs for teachers in Korea.

 Tanghe, Shannon, "A Qualitative Critical Study of Collaborative Co-Teaching Practices of English Language Teachers in Public Elementary Schools in South Korea" (2014).
-Theses and Dissertations.
+Theses and Dissertations (All).
 910.